The Tramways of

 Allen Morrison

-The capital of Hidalgo state is in one of Mexico's largest mining districts, 100 km northeast of Mexico City.
+The capital of Hidalgo state is located in one of Mexico's largest mining districts, 100 km northeast of Mexico City.
 Altitude ranges from 2,500 to 2,800 m (8,200 to 9,200 ft).
 This is the highest capital in Mexico.
 Pachuca is an unusual place and had a very unusual tram system.
 Instead of large U.S.-style streetcars on broad avenues and plazas, as in other Mexican cities, Pachuca had tiny German trams on narrow-gauge track in twisting, narrow streets.

 The electric train below is on the Real del Monte line [see map].
 The passenger trailer dates from steam days.
 The 14-km journey allegedly required two hours [col. Juan Manuel Menes Llaguno]:

-Here is another view of the Real del Monte line, which must have been costly to construct and wonderful to ride [see map].
-Residents rode it for pleasure on Sunday afternoons [col. Juan Manuel Menes Llaguno]:
+One of the large locomotives pulling a passenger train.
+The Real del Monte line was costly to construct and wonderful to ride [see map].
+Residents rode it for pleasure on Sunday afternoons.
+A destination sign is not often seen on a locomotive [col. AM]:

-Some of the locomotives were equipped with full pantographs [col. Juan Manuel Menes Llaguno]:
+The large locomotives were equipped with full pantographs [col. Juan Manuel Menes Llaguno]:

 The 1924 edition of the McGraw Electric Railway Directory (published in New York) stated that Compañía de Luz, Fuerza y Ferrocarriles de Pachuca operated 21 miles (34 km) of track, 5 locomotives, 5 motor cars and 60 'other' cars that year.
 Apparently CLFFP controlled the suburban as well as the local lines.
 The fate of the system after that date is unclear.